69VR69/Schema-Registry/README.md

 npm run start
 ```

-The server will start at http://localhost:4000.
+The GraphQL server will start at http://localhost:4200 and the Express (APIs) server will start at http://localhost:2400

 5. Running the Client
    To start the client, run: